ArkEcho/arkecho_player/README.md

 - QDarkStylesheet - [Github] (https://github.com/ColinDuquesnoy/QDarkStyleSheet)

 ### IMPORTANT INFORMATION:
-If some of your Media-Files aren't loaded by the player, you need to install extra Music Code.
+If some of your Media-Files aren't loaded by the player, you need to install extra Music Codec.
-I used the K-Lite Codec Pack, downloadable at [Codecguide](http://www.codecguide.com/download_kl.htm)
+I used the K-Lite Codec Pack, downloadable at [Codecguide](http://www.codecguide.com/download_kl.htm).

 ### JSON Messages:
 ```json